 Founded in 2010, Dance Film SF is a nonprofit organization bringing dance to new audiences through the presentation and development of dance-based media.
 Along with the annual presentation of its award-winning San Francisco Dance Film Festival, DFSF’s year-round activities include special screenings, panels, and filmmaking workshops.
 DFSF also produces original dance films through its Co-Laboratory program, matching top choreographers with professional filmmakers and creating the time, space, and budget for them to collaborate.

-Celebrating its thirteenth season in 2022, Dance Film SF will present its annual San Francisco Dance Film Festival with ten days of programming, November 10-13 at multiple venues in San Francisco.
+Celebrating its fourteenth season in 2023, Dance Film SF will present its annual San Francisco Dance Film Festival with ten days of programming, September 22-October 15 at multiple venues in San Francisco.
 From in-depth feature documentaries to engaging shorts programs, the festival offers something for diehard dance fans and newcomers alike.
-Over the last thirteen years the event has secured a solid place on the international scene, drawing a vibrant and diverse range of participants from all over the world.
+Over the last fourteen years the event has secured a solid place on the international scene, drawing a vibrant and diverse range of participants from all over the world.
 The Festival offers a rare place where independent artists can celebrate their achievements and inspire each other as a unified community.
 It also serves to introduce dance to those who don’t typically attend live performances, and showcases new international talent before it reaches the Bay Area through traditional venues.

 What is Dance Film?